 New ITSM technology is changing our world.
-Leaders in ITSM processes are honing in on alternatives for the manual completion of simple tasks.
+Leaders in ITSM processes are homing in on alternatives for manually completing simple tasks.
 We often view these developments through the prism of the job market, and with good reason.
 The long-term economic impact of IT automation is of concern to everyone, but for right now, this new wave of innovation is aiming a bit smaller.
-The current ideas free the IT service desk from simple, time consuming tasks so they can focus on more important responsibilities (whether in their jobs or in their personal lives).
+The current ideas free the IT service desk from simple, time-consuming tasks so they can focus on more important responsibilities (whether in their jobs or in their personal lives).

 Think of all the hands-free devices that have allowed you to multitask while driving or cooking dinner.
-Think of the calculations that apps on your phone can execute, whether it’s travel time or problem solving.
+Think of the calculations apps on your phone can execute, whether it’s travel time or problem-solving.

 Today's solutions help organizational leaders think bigger, creating shortcuts for users and technicians to remove cumbersome tasks.

 Key Elements of the Modern IT Service Desk: